ricardormotta/LTV_analysis/README.md

 ## Cloud usage

 The cloud provider for this project is the Google Cloud Platform.
-Currently the app is being deployed to a Cloud Run instance (read more (here)[https://cloud.google.com/run?hl=en]).
-The CI/CD pipeline uses Cloud Build (see `cloudbuild.yaml` file, and read more (here)[https://cloud.google.com/build?hl=en]).
+Currently the app is being deployed to a Cloud Run instance (read more [here](https://cloud.google.com/run?hl=en)).
+The CI/CD pipeline uses Cloud Build (see `cloudbuild.yaml` file, and read more [here](https://cloud.google.com/build?hl=en)).
 Every commit in the main branch re-starts the deployment of the model.
-Next features will include the training of the model in a (Compute Engine)[https://cloud.google.com/compute?hl=en] virtual machine.
-All data and models are being saved in the (Cloud Storage)[https://cloud.google.com/storage?hl=en], and the secrets are being managed by the (Secret Manager)[https://cloud.google.com/secret-manager].
+Next features will include the training of the model in a [Compute Engine](https://cloud.google.com/compute?hl=en) virtual machine.
+All data and models are being saved in the (Cloud Storage)[https://cloud.google.com/storage?hl=en], and the secrets are being managed by the [Secret Manager](https://cloud.google.com/secret-manager).

 ## Exploratory Data Analysis (EDA)